 - AXX: in-depth level of the course cannot be classified

 - Grading system: Fail (U), Pass (G), Pass with distinction (VG)

 - Established: 2011-03-21

-180 credits in biology, bio-/medicine, biotechnology, pharmaceutical biosciences, medical science or equivalent education giving relevant knowledge in cell biology, genetics biochemistry and molecular biology.
-Proficiency in English equivalent to the Swedish upper secondary course English 6.
+At least 180 credits (i.e. three years of full-time studies), in biology, (bio-) medicine, biotechnology, pharmaceutical biosciences, medical science of similar fields giving relevant knowledge in cell biology, genetics (bio-) chemistry and molecular biology.
+Knowledge and practical experience of laboratory experiments in life sciences.
+Proficiency in English.

 - Responsible department: Department of Immunology, Genetics and Pathology

 The course aims to provide an in-depth knowledge of molecular diagnostic methods and their use in research and medicine.

 After completing the course, the student should be able to: